Quartic level repulsion in a quantum chaotic three-body system without symplectic symmetry: Level-spacing statistics

-\emph{Level-spacing statistics ---} Now we are ready to examine the level-spacing statistics of the three-body system.
+Now we are ready to examine the level-spacing statistics of the three-body system.
 In Fig.~\ref{fig:P(S)Grid} we plot the level-spacing distributions for various system parameters for zero angular momentum.
 For finite $a_s$ the behavior is qualitatively similar for bosons and fermions with any impurity mass.
-Far from unitarity we observe a Wigner-Dyson distribution with $\beta=4$, which is associated with the Gaussian Symplectic Ensemble (GSE) of RMT~\cite{Mehta1990}.
-As $|a_s|$ increases the peak moves towards zero and the tail lengthens approaching a Poisson distribution.
+The left-hand panels of Fig.~\ref{fig:P(S)Grid} correspond to small $a_{s}$, far from unitarity, and show level-spacing distributions consistent with the predictions of the Gaussian Symplectic Ensemble (GSE, $\beta=4$) of RMT~\cite{Mehta1990}.
+The Gaussian Orthogonal (GOE, $\beta=1)$ and Unitary (GUE, $\beta=2$) Ensemble predictions are shown for comparison but fail to capture the strong suppression of the histograms at low $S$.
+The middle panels correspond to moderate $|a_s|$.
+Here the distributions' peaks have moved closer to zero and the tails have lengthened, approaching a Poissonian distribution.

 These intermediate distributions are well described by the Rosenzweig-Porter model~\cite{rosenzweig1960repulsion, vcadevz2024rosenzweig}.
-In this model, the Hamiltonian has regular and chaotic contributions, $H=H_{\rm reg}+\lambda \Gamma_{N} H_{\rm chaos}$, with $\lambda$ parameterizing the relative size of those contributions and $\Gamma_N$ ensures the unfolded spectrum is independent of the dimension $N$.
+In this model, the Hamiltonian has regular and chaotic contributions, $H=H_{\rm reg}+\lambda \Gamma_{N} H_{\rm chaos}$, with $\lambda$ parameterizing the relative size of those contributions and $\Gamma_N$ ensures the unfolded spectrum is independent of the Hilbert space dimension $N$.
 The level-spacing distribution for a given $\lambda$, $P_{\lambda}(S)$, is known analytically~\cite{vcadevz2024rosenzweig,Schierenberg2012}.
+In the left and middle panels of Fig.~\ref{fig:P(S)Grid} we plot the fitted $P_{\lambda}(S)$ on top of the finite $a_s$ level-spacing distributions.
+In the left hand panels the small $a_s$ level-spacing distribution and the fitted $P_{\lambda}(S)$ are both close to the GSE prediction.
+In the middle panels the intermediate $a_s$ distributions don't match the GSE prediction but are well described by the fitted $P_{\lambda}(S)$ distributions.
+The right hand panels of Fig.~\ref{fig:P(S)Grid} show the unitary regime ($a_s\rightarrow\infty$), where the distributions are Poissonian or a ``stick distribution'', elaborated upon below.